yezhiyi9670/occlusion-culling-fix-sodium/README.md

-Sodium Occlusion Culling Fix
+Sodium/Rubidium Occlusion Culling Fix
 =====

 [Download me on Modrinth](https://modrinth.com/mod/occlusion-culling-fix-sodium)

-**This is a FABRIC mod.
-The 1.18.2 version also works for 1.19.**

 This is a mod which "fixes" MC-70850 for MC1.18+ by disabling Occlusion Culling.

 It should have been already fixed since it is resolved by Mojang in 1.17.
-However, [Sodium](https://modrinth.com/mod/sodium) brought it back so we need to fix it again.
+However, [Sodium](https://modrinth.com/mod/sodium)/[Rubidium]() brought it back so we need to fix it again.

 Relations
 -----

+### Forge

+**Suggests** [Rubidium](https://modrinth.com/mod/rubidium): The issue does not exist without Rubidium.
+In that case, you won't need the mod.

+### Fabric

 **Suggests** [Sodium](https://modrinth.com/mod/sodium): The issue does not exist without Sodium.
 In that case, you won't need the mod.